-During both years ended September 30, 2022 and 2021, we declared distributions of \$1.14 per share for total distributions of \$46.7 million and \$44.2 million, respectively.
+During the years ended September 30, 2023 and 2022, we declared distributions of \$1.19 per share and \$1.14 per share, respectively, for total distributions of \$60.5 million and \$46.7 million, respectively.
 We monitor available net investment income to determine if a return of capital for tax purposes may occur for the fiscal year.
 To the extent our taxable earnings fall below the total amount of our distributions for any given fiscal year, stockholders will be notified of the portion of those distributions deemed to be a tax return of capital.
 Tax characteristics of all distributions will be reported to stockholders subject to information reporting on Form 1099-DIV after the end of each calendar year and in our periodic reports filed with the SEC.